nika2812/cheat-function/README.md

 ### Usage
-You write cheat() function and choose among following exercises: Q1.2P.9, Q3.2P.1, Q3.2P.4 and Q1.2P.7.
+You just write cheat() function and choose among following exercises: Q1.2P.9, Q3.2P.1, Q3.2P.4 and Q1.2P.7.
-For those four exercises you can get the correct code as an output
+Then, you get the correct code as an output :)

 ```
 cheat("Q3.2P.4")